The Rescuers Down Under: Plot

-At McLeach's hideout, Cody is imprisoned with a number of captured animals after refusing to divulge Marahute's whereabouts.
-Cody attempts to free himself and the animals, but is thwarted by Joanna, McLeach's pet goanna.
+At McLeach's hideout, Cody refuses to divulge Marahute's whereabouts.
 Realizing that protecting Marahute's eggs is Cody's weak spot, McLeach tricks Cody into thinking someone else killed Marahute and releases him, knowing that Cody will go to her nest.
-Bernard, Bianca, and Jake arrive as McLeach departs in his halftrack after Cody.
-The three hitch a ride on the vehicle and warn Cody upon arriving at the nest, but McLeach captures Cody, Marahute, Jake and Bianca.
-McLeach then sends Joanna to eat Marahute's eggs, but Bernard manages to trick her using egg-shaped stones.
-Wilbur arrives at the nest, and Bernard leaves Wilbur to sit on the real eggs while Bernard goes after McLeach.
+Cody does so and McLeach soon captures Marahute along with Cody, Jake, and Bianca.
+Bernard manages to hide Marahute's eggs from McLeach's pet goanna, Joanna.
+Wilbur catches up to Bernard, who orders him to watch the eggs, much to his dismay.

 McLeach takes his captives to Crocodile Falls, a huge waterfall at the end of the river he threw Cody's backpack into.
 He ties Cody up and hangs him over the float of crocodiles, intent on feeding Cody to them to eliminate him as a witness.
-Bernard, riding a wild razorback pig he tamed using a horse whispering technique he learned from Jake, arrives and disables McLeach's vehicle before he can succeed.
+Bernard, riding a razorback pig he tamed using a horse whispering technique he learned from Jake, arrives and disables McLeach's vehicle before he can succeed.
 McLeach then attempts to shoot the rope holding Cody above the water, but Bernard tricks Joanna into crashing into McLeach, sending both of them into the water.
 The crocodiles turn their attention to McLeach and Joanna; behind them, Cody falls into the water as the damaged rope breaks.
-As Joanna flees to the bank, McLeach fends off and taunts the crocodiles, forgetting about the waterfall until it is too late.
-He tries to swim to shore, but is washed over the edge to his death.
+As Joanna flees to the bank, McLeach fends off and taunts the crocodiles, forgetting about the waterfall until it is too late; he desperately attempts to swim to shore, but is washed over the waterfall to his death.
 Bernard dives into the water and holds Cody long enough for Jake and Bianca to free Marahute, allowing the eagle to save Cody and Bernard just as they go over the waterfall.

-Bernard, desperate to prevent any further interruptions, proposes to Bianca; she immediately accepts, while Jake salutes him with new-found respect.
+Bernard, desperate to prevent any further interruptions, finally proposes to Bianca, which she immediately accepts, after which Jake salutes him with new-found respect.
 Safe at last, the group departs for Cody's home.
-Meanwhile, Wilbur is still sitting on Marahute's eggs; they hatch, and one of the eaglets bites him, to his dismay.
+Meanwhile, Wilbur is still protecting Marahute's eggs; they hatch, and one of the eaglets bites him, to his dismay.

-Cast
+Voice cast

 The Rescuers Down Under features three characters from the first film; Bernard, Bianca and the Chairmouse, all of whom feature the same actors reprising their roles from the original 1977 film.